 “It wasn’t the first time they tried the scene,” a police spokesperson said after the event.
 The gun had been made specially by the props team to simulate realistic rounds, but on that fateful night in March, it was loaded with a dummy bullet from a previous scene.

 The gun was only supposed to fire blanks, but that dummy bullet had become lodged inside without anyone noticing.
 Even though it wasn’t a real bullet, the force with which the dummy was unlodged was comparable to that of a real one.
 When Massee fired, unknowingly, Lee was struck in the stomach and two arteries were immediately severed.

 Lee collapsed on set and was rushed to the hospital.
 He was in surgery for six hours, but to no avail.
 He died at 1:04 PM on March 31, 1993.

-Authorities Investigate The ‘Accidental Shooting’ That Led To Brandon Lee’s Death
+Authorities Investigate The ‘Accidental Shooting’ On The Crow That Killed Brandon Lee

 Police initially believed that the squibs rigged on to Lee’s person had caused his wounds.
 “When the other actor fired a shot, the explosive charge went off inside the bag,” said officer Michael Overton.
 “After that, we don’t know what happened.”

 But the doctor who performed emergency surgery on Lee vehemently disagreed with this account.
 Dr. Warren W. McMurry of the New Hanover Regional Medical Center in North Carolina, where Brandon Lee died, concluded that the fatal injuries were consistent with a bullet wound.
 “I felt that that was what we were most likely dealing with,” he said.

-Indeed, even professionals in the industry, like Lee’s close friend John Soet, were unconvinced that a squib charge could do such damage.
+Indeed, even professionals in the industry, like Bruce Lee’s close friend John Soet, were unconvinced that a squib charge could do such damage.